Emperor Theodosius made Nicene theology the State Religion.

 The West became Germanic-dominated.

-However, the Germanic peoples (called ‘barbarians’ by the Romans) remained anti-Trinitarian.
-Huge numbers of Germanic peoples migrated into the territory of the Empire over the previous century.
-Many of them were recruited into the Roman army, to such an extent that the Imperial forces became dependent on Germanic soldiers.
+Large numbers of Germanic peoples migrated into the Empire over the preceding centuries.
+Many of them were recruited into the Roman army, to such an extent that the Imperial Forces became dependent on Germanic soldiers.
 They were also appointed to top positions in the military.
-Since Roman generals always were very influential in the Roman Empire, this put these ‘barbarians’ in a very strong position.
+Since Roman generals were very influential in the Roman Empire, this gave these ‘barbarians’ much political power.

-Theodosius was the last Roman emperor to rule the entire Empire.
-Soon after he died in 395, Germanic people effectively had control of the Western Roman Empire.
+Soon after Theodosius died in 395, Germanic people effectively had control of the Western Roman Empire.
 Nevertheless, the Graeco-Roman population still treated them as second-class citizens.
 Therefore, to demand equal rights and permanent residency in the empire, the Germanic people revolted against the severe conditions of their tenure in the Roman Empire.
 They sacked Rome in 410 and again in 455.
 (See Fall of the Roman Empire.)

-Although they dominated the Western Empire already from the beginning of the 400s (the fifth century), they tolerated figurehead Western Roman Emperors until 476, when Odoacer—an Arian Germanic chieftain—deposed the last Western Roman Empire and soon conquered the whole of Italy.
+Although they dominated the Western Empire already from the beginning of the 400s (the fifth century), they tolerated figurehead Western Roman Emperors until 476, when Odoacer—an Germanic chieftain—deposed the last Western Roman Emperor and soon subjected the whole of Italy.

-They then divided the territory of the Western Empire between the Germanic tribes.
+The Germanic people then divided the territory of the Western Empire between the Germanic tribes.
 However, these tribes continued to function as part of the Roman Empire.
 In name at least, they were subject to the Emperor in Constantinople.
-For these reasons, historians today prefer to refer to the Transformation of the Western Roman Empire; rather than to its Fall.
-It was a slow process over decades and even centuries during which the Germanic people wrestled control of the Western Empire from the Romans.
+For these reasons, historians today prefer to refer to the TRANSFORMATION of the Western Roman Empire; rather than to its FALL.
+It was a slow process over several decades during which the Germanic people wrestled control of the Western Empire from the Romans.

-Theodosius had exterminated opposition to the Trinitarian doctrine from among the Roman people.
-But the Germanic nations were converted by the efforts of the church in the time before Theodosius when the church majority was ‘Arian’.
-These Germanic people, therefore, were ‘Arian’.
-Consequently, the Western Roman Empire was once again ‘Arian’. dominated.
+Theodosius had exterminated opposition to Nicene theology from among the Roman people.
+But the Germanic nations (called ‘barbarians’ by the Romans) converted to Christianity through the Church’s missionary efforts in the time before Theodosius, when ‘Arianism’ dominated the church.
+Despite Theodosius’ efforts, they remained Arians.
+Consequently, after they had taken control of the Western Roman Empire, it was once again ‘Arian’. dominated.
+[Show More]

 United with the Roman Empire.

-Secondly, the Church in Rome was part of the government of the Roman Empire.
-After Emperor Constantine legalized Christianity in 313 AD, the church became united with the state.
+Secondly, the Roman Church was part of the government of the Roman Empire.
+After Emperor Constantine legalized Christianity in 313 AD, the Church became united with the state.
 Division of church and state was not a reality.
-The emperors decided which religions were legal and they effectively became the head of the church.
-He had the final say concerning controversies in the church and with respect to whether bishops should be exiled and re-admitted.
-The view of the emperor, and whoever had the ear of the emperor, determined the theology of the church.
-For example:
+The emperors not only decided which religions were legal, but they also acted as the ultimate judges in doctrinal disputes.
+Effectively, they were the head of the church.
+[Show More]

 Emperor Constantine had a huge role in the decisions of the Council of Nicaea.
-He called the council, presided over it, guided the discussions, proposed and enforced the important word Homoousios, and exiled all bishops who refused to sign the Creed.
-The preference of the emperor allowed the inclusion of the term homoousios.
+He called the council, guided the discussions, proposed and enforced the important word homoousios, and exiled the bishops who refused to sign the Creed[Show More]

 When Theodosius I became emperor in 379, the imperial capital was solidly Arian.
 But he almost immediately outlawed all non-Trinitarian forms of Christianity, exiled Arian bishops, and excluded Arians from the Council of 381.
 (See Theodosius.)